arielziqirullah/Image-Compression-Golang/README.md

 ### Prerequisites

-Before run the project firts you need to install <a href="https://www.libvips.org/" target="_blank">libvips</a> libarry.
+Before run the project firts you need to install <a href="https://www.libvips.org/" target="_blank">libvips</a> library.

 ### Installing package bimg